construction Contact Service email General Contact public Contact Sales travel_explore Contact Partner

 Nanoparticle counters

-Our nanoparticle counters include condensation particle counters (CPCs) for laboratory use, for automotive emission measurements (PMP-CPC) and versions optimized for 24/7 operation in measuring stations or remote locations (including 19″ rack mounting).
+Our nanoparticle analyzers include condensation particle counters (CPCs) for laboratory use, for automotive emission measurements (PMP-CPC) and versions optimized for 24/7 operation in measuring stations or remote locations (including 19″ rack mounting).
 All CPCs feature the proven condensate removal pump and our anti-spill saturator design.
 They enable single particle counting of up to 150,000 p/cm3 with high detection efficiency and a fast response time.
 Thanks to a unique saturator shutter, the CPCs can also be transported without having to remove or dry the saturator.

 For the measurement of high particle number concentrations or for use as a reference device for the calibration of measuring instruments, we also offer a high-precision, highly sensitive Faraday cup electrometer (FCE).
 With its fast response time and rinsing air flow design for noise reduction, the FCE features performance characteristics that are unique on the market.

-The European draft standard prEN 16976:2023 takes up the urgent recommendation of the World Health Organization (WHO) to extend the common air quality strategy regarding the determination of the particle size distribution (PSD) and the particle number concentration (PNC) in ambient air to include ultrafine particles (UFP), i.e. nanosized particles.
-Thus, prEN 16976 harmonizes the measurement of particle number concentration in ambient air.
-It describes the applicable measurement methods and ensures the traceability of the instruments to generally accepted references.
-Most importantly, the standard defines the performance characteristics of the instruments and the associated measurement uncertainties.
+The European standards EN 16976:2024 for particle counters and CEN/TS 17434:2020 for particle size spectrometers take up the urgent recommendation of the World Health Organization (WHO) to extend the common air quality strategy regarding the determination of the particle size distribution (PSD) and the particle number concentration (PNC) in ambient air to include ultrafine particles (UFP), i.e. nanosized particles.
+Thus, EN 16976:2024 harmonizes the measurement of particle number concentration in ambient air, while CEN/TS 17434:2020 specifies the determination of nanoparticle size distributions.
+Both standards describe the applicable measurement methods and ensure the traceability of the instruments to generally accepted references.
+Most importantly, the standards define the performance characteristics of the instruments and the associated measurement uncertainties.

-Our condensation particle counter CPC 5421 - as well as its siblings 5412 and 5410 - can be calibrated according to prEN 16976.
-We also participate in the corresponding working group of the European Committee for Standardization (CEN) and collaborate with the major research and calibration infrastructure in this field.
+Our condensation particle counter CPC 5421 – as well as its siblings CPC 5412 and CPC 5410 – can be calibrated according to EN 16976:2024.
+The same is valid for our CEN-compliant Scanning Mobility Particle Sizer and Counter SMPS+C 5420.
+GRIMM Aerosol plays a significant role in the corresponding working group of the European Committee for Standardization (CEN) and collaborates with the major research and calibration infrastructures in this field.
 One of these is the World Calibration Center of Aerosol Physics (WCCAP) at TROPOS, the Leibniz Institute for Tropospheric Research in Leipzig, Germany.

 The WCCAP is one of the key calibration institutions within the ACTRIS network (Aerosol, Clouds and Trace Gases Research Infrastructure).
 We are therefore proud to have our instruments listed on the ACTRIS instrument recommendation list.